Texas Student Success Council

 The Texas Student Success Council is a crucial part of an ongoing effort to increase postsecondary completion rates, particularly in community colleges around the state.
-The Council is comprised of state and field stakeholders representing education (K-16), business and labor, as well as non-profits and philanthropic groups from across the state.
+The Council is comprised of state and field stakeholders representing education (K-16), business, non-profits and philanthropic groups and is fortunate to have the Chairs of the House and Senate Higher Education Committees, the Commissioner of Higher Education and the Chairman of the Texas Workforce Commission serving as Ex Officio members.
 Convened by Educate Texas and chaired by Dr. Richard Rhodes (President of Austin Community College), the Council serves to cultivate a receptive environment for reform and create momentum for scale.

-To enhance collaboration among these sectors, the Texas Student Success Council was created in early 2012 to help identify and mitigate policy and funding challenges that are barriers to student success.
-Over the last two years, the Council has built consensus and adopted recommendations that have informed policy around issues, such as outcomes-based funding, transfer and articulation and competency- based learning.
-Through working closely and collaboratively with a diverse group of stakeholders, the Council has contributed to the dialogue surrounding these critical issues for Texas students and institutions and is positively impacting student success.
+To enhance collaboration among these sectors, the Texas Student Success Council was created in 2012 to help identify and mitigate policy and funding challenges that are barriers to student success.
+Over the last three years, the Council has built consensus and adopted recommendations that have informed policy around four priority areas:

-- Additional policy barriers identified by colleges as a hindrance to student success.
+- Other barriers identified as a hindrance to student success

 Texas Student Success Council Members